Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 You need to tell the chain your Session keys by signing and submitting an extrinsic.
 This is what associates your validator node with your Controller account on Polkadex.

 #### Option 1: PolkadotJS-APPS
 You can generate your `Session keys` in the client via the apps RPC.
 If you are doing this, make sure that you have the PolkadotJS-Apps explorer attached to your validator node.
 You can configure the apps dashboard to connect to the endpoint of your validator in the Settings tab.
-If you are connected to a default endpoint hosted by Polkadex Team, you will not be able to use this method since making RPC requests to this node would effect the local keystore hosted on a <i>public node</i> and you want to make sure you are interacting with the keystore for <i>your node</i>.
+If you are connected to a default endpoint hosted by the Polkadex Team, you will not be able to use this method since making RPC requests to this node would affect the local keystore hosted on a <i>public node</i> and you want to make sure you are interacting with the keystore for <i>your node</i>.

-Once ensuring that you have connected to your node, the easiest way to set session keys for your node is by calling the `author_rotateKeys` RPC request to create new keys in your validator's keystore.
-Navigate to Toolbox tab and select RPC Calls then select the author > rotateKeys() option and remember to save the output that you get back for a later step.
+After ensuring you have connected to your node, the easiest way to set session keys for your node is by calling the `author_rotateKeys` RPC request to create new keys in your validator's keystore.
+Navigate to the Toolbox tab and select RPC Calls then select the author > rotateKeys() option and remember to save the output that you get back for a later step.

 ![Rotate keys](./screenshots/rotate_keys.png)